-Graduate Super Reader (\$16.75/hr) - Assigned by the department and by a faculty member for assistance in classroom work (normally grading exams, papers, in-class time when relevant).
+Graduate Super Reader (\$20.28/hr) is assigned by the department and by a faculty member for assistance in classroom work (normally grading exams, papers, in-class time when relevant).
 Guiding formula - one hour of Reader time per quarter for each student in excess of a total course enrollment of 30 students and in-class time at the department's discretion.